dhes/ColonoscopyPolyp/input/pagecontent/index.md

 13 Each result must refer to a specific specimen.
 ```

-In brief, the cpDiagnosticReport is a surgical pathology report about polyps from the large intestine obtained by polypectomy on a human subject, which contains specimen and result elements that are paired to each other.
+In brief, the cpDiagnosticReport is a surgical pathology report about polyps from the large intestine obtained by polypectomy on a human subject, which contains specimen and result elements that are paired to one another.

-#### An Observation inside an Observation
+#### cpResult - An Observation inside an Observation

 So far we have covered cpSpecimen and cpDiagnosticReport.
 With cpResult it gets more interesting.
-A DiagnosticStudy has results, and results are Observation resources.
-Observations have 'hasMember' elements which in this case are Observations.
-So in effect the cpResult profile is an Observation that refers to other Observations which are named cpPathology, cpDysplasia and cpNoMalignantNeoplasm.
-This is perfectly acceptable in FHIR.
+A the FHIR DiagnosticStudy resource has a specimen element, which we have discussed.
+It also has a result element which must consist or FHIR Observation resources.
+I can be a single resource or a list of resources, one for each polyp.
+Results constructed from Observation resources in turn have 'hasMember' elements which are References to a FHIR Observation, QuestionnaireResponse or MolecularSequence.
+In our case the reference will be constrained to the Observation resource.
+So in effect the cpResult profile is an Observation that refers to another Observations (or list of observation) called cpResults which which in turn has member Observations are named cpPathology, cpDysplasia and cpNoMalignantNeoplasm.
+This is nesting of Observation resource is permitted in FHIR and can be useful for modelling things like laboratory panels.
 The number of cpResults is the same as cpSpecimens.
 As we shall see, cpResult has a reference to its corresponding cpSpecimen.

 Here are the cpResult constraints:

 ```
  1 * subject 1..1
  2 * subject only Reference(cp-patient)
- 3 * code = $SNOMEDCT#122645001 "Polyp from large intestine obtained by polypectomy (specimen)"
+ 3 * code = $SNOMEDCT#250537006 "Histopathology finding (finding)"
  4 * specimen only Reference(cp-specimen)
  5 * hasMember 3..3 MS
  6   * ^slicing.discriminator.type = #pattern